The Dog Who Liked Wine

 I’m not certain what happens in other neighborhoods, but the bins in our area are stacked primarily with wine bottles.
 Beer and vodka bottles run a close second; whiskey bottles trail.
 Liqueurs, brandy, and Bailey’s bottles don’t show up until near the holidays and then – after New Year’s – all forms of liquor bottles become seemingly extinct until the first week of February.

 Lucky had ignored the glass-bottle bins until just after those first licks of Pinot Gris.
-After that experience there wasn’t a wine bottle in a recycle bin his nose didn’t want explore.
+After that experience, there wasn’t a wine bottle in a recycle bin his nose didn’t want to explore.
 The beer drinkers, the Scotch and vodka aficionados, – their secrets he would dismiss with the straight-ahead gaze of his eyes, but empty wine bottle in a bin became a wonderland of fragrance.

 There are a lot of people who drink wine.
 I wasn’t so much aware of this until – having briskly walked behind a dog who would bear no distractions – I found myself having to tug the will of an enormous dog away from recycling bins.